 From the Amazon basin to the beautiful beaches along its northern and eastern shores, Brazil is South America's largest country and holds much for expats to explore and discover.
 Whether heading to glamorous Rio de Janeiro or bustling São Paulo, expats are in for an exciting experience.

-Living and working in Brazil
+Living in Brazil as an expat

 Population: 212 million

 Neighbouring countries: Brazil is bordered by Venezuela, Guyana, Suriname and French Guiana to the north; Colombia to the northwest; Bolivia and Peru to the west; Argentina and Paraguay to the southwest; and Uruguay to the south.